kubernetes/kubernetes/docs/api-conventions.md

 Idempotency
 -----------

-All compatible Kubernetes APIs MUST support "name idempotency" and respond with an HTTP status code 409 when a request is made to POST an object that has the same name as an existing object in the system.
+All compatible LMKTFY APIs MUST support "name idempotency" and respond with an HTTP status code 409 when a request is made to POST an object that has the same name as an existing object in the system.
 See [identifiers.md](identifiers.md) for details.

 TODO: name generation